-- 5. Identify the means by which such continued availability shall be secured and enforced and the procedures under which the affordable housing units shall be leased and shall contain such other terms and provisions, the Housing Authority may require.
-The agreement, in its form and manner of execution, shall be in a form able to be recorded with the Sonoma County Recorder; - 6.
+- agreement, in its form and manner of execution, shall be in a form able to be recorded with the Sonoma County Recorder; and - 6.
 The Density Bonus Housing Agreement shall be reviewed and approved by the Executive Director of the City's Housing Authority and the affordability of the required units shall be monitored for compliance by the Housing Authority staff.
-The Housing Authority is hereby expressly authorized to act as the City's agent to enter into the Density Bonus Housing Agreement and subsequent amendments for the purpose of enforcing the terms of the agreement consistent with this Chapter. - C. Required terms for the continued availability of Affordable Housing units. - 1.
-Low and very low-income households.
-An applicant for a Housing Development providing low and very low-income units in accordance with this Chapter must continue to restrict those units to low or very low-income households for a minimum of 55 years or longer term under another Regulatory Agreement from the date of initial occupancy. - 2.
-Moderate income households.
+The Housing Authority is hereby expressly authorized to act as the City's agent to enter into the Density Bonus Housing Agreement and any necessary subsequent amendments for the purpose of enforcing the terms of the agreement consistent with this Chapter. - C. Required terms for the continued availability of Affordable Housing units.

+- Low and very low-income households.
+An applicant for a Housing Development providing low and very low-income units in accordance with this Chapter must continue to restrict those units to low or very low-income households for a minimum of 55 years or longer term under another Regulatory Agreement from the date of initial occupancy. - Moderate Income Households.
 In the case of a Housing Development providing moderate income units, the initial occupant of the unit must be a person or family of moderate income. - a.
 Upon resale, the seller of the unit shall retain the value of any improvements, the down payment, and the seller's proportionate share of appreciation.
 The local government shall recapture any initial subsidy and its proportionate share of appreciation; which shall be used within five years for any of the purposes described in subdivision (e) of Section 33334.2 of the California Health and Safety Code that promote home ownership.
-Any recaptured funds shall be deposited into the Housing Authority Trust Account to be used in accordance with Subsection (e) of Section 33334.2 of the California Health and Safety Code.
+Any recaptured funds shall be deposited into the Housing Authority Trust Account to be used in accordance with Subsection (e) of Section 33334.2 of the California Health and Safety Code."